betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 well (left).
 However, a clear bug is revealed (middle) in failure to faithfully model the outer gimbal angle because of missing structural dynamics modeling, which was eventually corrected (right).

-*The need for formal validation rose with the size of the software.
-Programs of 2,000 words took between 50 and 100 test runs to be fully debugged, and full-size flight program took from 1,000 to 1,200 runs.*
+> The need for formal validation rose with the size of the software.
+Programs of 2,000 words took between 50 and 100 test runs to be fully debugged, and full-size flight program took from 1,000 to 1,200 runs.<sup>[14]</sup>

 The all-digital simulation of the AGC would eventually require MIT to purchase one Honeywell 800, two Honeywell-1800s and two IBM 360/75 peaking at about 4,500 CPU-hours/month